-Kindergarten students not only learn to recognize and name letters, they simultaneously learn their formation and the letter-sound correspondence.
+Kindergartenstudents not only learn to recognize and name letters, they simultaneously learn their formation and the letter-sound correspondence.
 This creates important linkages that help to "bind the visual, motor, and phonological images of the letter together at once" (Adams, 1990, p.
 355).
 The sequence of letter and sound introduction is carefully considered based upon this integrated approach.
 Daily activities reinforce this connection, resulting in mastery of:

-- Recognition and identification of all 26 letters (lowercase and uppercase) - · Association of letter name, keyword, and sound for the 26 letters of the alphabet (letter-sound correspondence), including short vowel sounds - Visual connection between the letter name, its sound, its written representation (grapheme), and the formation for all lowercase and uppercase letters - Alphabetical order
+- Recognition and identification of all 26 letters (lowercase and uppercase) - Association of letter name, keyword, and sound represented by the 26 letters of the alphabet (letter-sound correspondence), including short vowel sounds - Visual connection between the letter name, sound represented by the letter(s), its written representation (grapheme), and the formation for all lowercase and uppercase letters - Alphabetical order